BotBuilderCommunity/botbuilder-community-python/libraries/botbuilder-community-dialogs-prompts/README.md

 ## Phone Number

-The 'PhoneNumberPrompt' will extract a phone number from a message from the user.
+The `PhoneNumberPrompt` will extract a phone number from a message from the user.

 ```python
 dialogs.add(new PhoneNumberPrompt('phprompt');